Enrichment of the nonconforming virtual element method with singular functions: Abstract

 \section{Abstract}

-We construct a virtual element method (VEM) based on approximation spaces that are enriched with special singular functions.
-This enriched VEM is tailored for the approximation of solutions to elliptic problems, which have singularities due to the geometry of the domain.
+We construct a nonconforming virtual element method (ncVEM) based on approximation spaces that are enriched with special singular functions.
+This enriched ncVEM is tailored for the approximation of solutions to elliptic problems, which have singularities due to the geometry of the domain.
 Differently from the traditional extended Galerkin method approach, based on the enrichment of local spaces with singular functions, no partition of unity is employed.
-Rather, the design of the method hinges upon the special structure of the virtual element spaces.
-We discuss the full theoretical analysis of the method and support it with several numerical experiments.
+Rather, the design of the method hinges upon the special structure of the nonconforming virtual element spaces.
+We discuss the theoretical analysis of the method and support it with several numerical experiments.
 We also present an orthonormalization procedure drastically trimming the ill-conditioning of the final system.

 \textbf{AMS subject classification}: 65N12, 65N15, 65N30